Key Takeaways

 Inbound Placement Service Fee

-On a 300-unit Phase 1 test run, this can add $63 to $474 in costs that most sellers never budget for.
-On a 5,000-unit Phase 2 order, it scales to $1,050 to $7,900.
+On a 300-unit Phase 1 test run, that is $81 to $474 depending on size tier.
+On a 5,000-unit Phase 2 order it scales to $1,350 to $7,900.
 It needs to be in your P&L.

 Removal and Disposal Fees